 The pre-test was scored on a maximum performance of 100.
 A pass was rated at 50/100.
-From this rate, the nominal results of the pre-test shows that for both the experimental and control groups, before the application of the treatment, no student passed when problem solving was scored.
+From this rate, the nominal results of the pre-test show that for both the experimental and control groups, before the application of the treatment, no student passed when creativity was scored.
 All failed at the pre-test level.